joshwardell/CANserver/docs/CANserverManual.md

 Remember to press the right IO0 button when you see "Connecting..."

+## Developing on the web-based frontend without Arduino/C++

+You can start and modify the web-based frontend to CANserver outside of the embedded environment.
+Install NodeJS on your system and run `cd ui-devserver && npm i && npm start`.

+You can now modify the web-based runtime for the project in `data/html`, `data/css` and `data/js`.
+The results will be available on `http://localhost:8080`when the development server is restarted.
+The devserver uses a simplified mock-API that simulates a very basic embedded environment.
+This is useful if you want to help improve the product but do not have embedded/C++ knowledge.

 **FAQ/etc**

 I laid out the board to accept two common ESP32 modules and to use commonly available parts.
 A few notes: